AFLplusplus/AFLplusplus/docs/env_variables.md

 Then there are a few specific features that are only available in llvm_mode:

+### LTO

+This is a different kind way of instrumentation: first it compiles all code in LTO (link time optimization) and then performs an edge inserting instrumentation which is 100% collision free (collisions are a big issue in afl and afl-like instrumentations).
+This is performed by using afl-clang-lto/afl-clang-lto++ instead of afl-clang-fast, but is only built if LLVM 9 or newer is used.

+None of these options are necessary to be used and are rather for manual use (which only ever the author of this LTO implementation will use ;-) These are used if several seperated instrumentation are performed which are then later combined.

+   - AFL_LLVM_LTO_STARTID sets the starting location ID for the instrumentation.
+     This defaults to 1
+   - AFL_LLVM_LTO_DONTWRITEID prevents that the highest location ID written into the instrumentation is set in a global variable

 ### LAF-INTEL

     This great feature will split compares to series of single byte comparisons